 The proposed decision of the ALJ in this matter was mailed to the parties in accordance with Section 311 of the Public Utilities Code and comments were allowed under Rule 14.3 of the Commission’s Rules of Practice and Procedure.

-Comments were filed on ____________ by ____.
-Reply comments were filed on ______ by _____.
-These comments resulted in c_____.
+Comments were filed on October 27, 2016 by CWA.
+Reply comments were filed on November 1, 2016 by ORA.
+These comments resulted in modification of accounting for income taxes as proposed by CWA in its comments to the proposed decision, clarification of future updates to the USOAs, and correction of typographical errors.

 Assignment of Proceeding